northcreation-agency/silverstripe-lingo/README.md

 Lingo lets developers define variables in yml-files in the same style as the normal lang-files but that can be viewed and translated in the SilverStripe admin.

 ## TODO
-* ~~Mark obsolete variables from yml-file in DataObject so that the admin knows this and can delete them if he wants~~
 * ~~Make Lingo translations work with variables~~
 ## Requirements